Dutch Apple Pie Recipe

 Here are a few things you can do to ensure that your Dutch apple pie is mouth-watering.

-• Make the pie crust in advance.
-You can make the pie crust the night before to make finishing this pie recipe speedier on the day you want to serve it.
+• Make the pie crust in advance: You can make the pie crust the night before to make finishing this pie recipe speedier on the day you want to serve it.

-• Tent the crumble.
-Keep an eye on the crumble topping as the pie bakes.
+• Tent the crumble: Keep an eye on the crumble topping as the pie bakes.
 If it is getting brown too quickly, then loosely cover it with aluminum foil to keep it from browning.

-• Let it cool completely.
-This Dutch apple pie smells fantastic, so you may want to eat it as soon as it comes out of the oven.
+• Let it cool completely: This Dutch apple pie smells fantastic, so you may want to eat it as soon as it comes out of the oven.
 However, if you let it cool completely, the filling will firm up, allowing the pie to hold its shape when you cut into it.

-• Use fresh lemon juice.
-The acidity of lemon juice works wonderfully with apples.
+• Use fresh lemon juice: The acidity of lemon juice works wonderfully with apples.
 For the best lemon flavor, use freshly-squeezed juice instead of store-bought juice.

-• Use a deep pie dish.
-That way you can get all the apples in there without any falling out.
+• Use a deep pie dish: That way you can get all the apples in there without any falling out.

-• Add nuts.
-You can add finely chopped walnuts or pecans to your crumble topping if you want to add a bit of extra crunch.
+• Add nuts: You can add finely chopped walnuts or pecans to your crumble topping if you want to add a bit of extra crunch.

-Ways to Serve Apple Pie
+Ways to Serve Dutch Apple Pie

 How to Store and Reheat Extras

-You can keep this apple pie in an airtight container in the fridge for 3 days.
-It’s delicious cold, but you can reheat a slice in the microwave if you prefer.
+• Reheat: It’s delicious cold, but you can reheat a slice in the microwave if you prefer.
 Simply place a slice of pie on a microwave-safe plate and zap until warmed through.
 This usually takes about 30 seconds to 1 minute, depending on how big your slice is.

-Can I Freeze This Recipe?
+Can I Freeze Apple Crumb Pie?

 Yes!
-Store the apple pie in an airtight container in the freezer for up to 4 months.
+Store the Dutch apple pie in an airtight container in the freezer for up to 4 months.
 For best results, wrap the pieces of pie in plastic wrap before putting them in an airtight container.
 Thaw in the fridge, or reheat directly in the oven.

 A slice of Dutch apple pie on a plate

-4.5 from 2 votes
+4.7 from 3 votes

 Print Pin Recipe